iina/iina/README.md

 # Installing

 To install IINA, please go to the [releases page](https://github.com/lhc70000/iina/releases) and download the latest version of IINA.
 Simply open the downloaded .dmg file and then drag the IINA icon to your Applications folder.
+Done!

 # Building

-**Use pre-compiled dylibs**
+**Using pre-compiled dylibs**

 1. Please make sure CocoaPods is installed.